Estimated reading time: 6 minutes

 In addition, the primary applicant’s partner must have an occupation on either the Medium and Long-Term Strategic Skills List (MLTSSL), the Short-term Skilled Occupation List (STSOL) or the Regional Occupation List (“ROL”) for subclass 491 (State Sponsored).

 Whereas, subclass 190 allows occupation on either STSOL or the MLTSSL.
 However, the visa subclasses, which require the primary applicant’s partner to have an occupation on the MLTSSL, are 189 (Independent) and subclass 491 (Family Sponsored) visas.

 Furthermore, the alternate way to claim 10 points is being an Australian citizen or permanent resident either yourself or your partner.

 To sum up, to submit a more competitive EOI, applicants must seek our help.
-That is to say, we will guide in the best way.
+That is to say, we will guide you in the best way.
 We will help the candidate score additional points to increase the total score through several avenues in GSM Programme.